ufal/UMR/doc/entities.md

-An entity that is referred to by a **name** is represented by an abstract concept corresponding to the semantic class of the entity (e.g., “person” or “organization”; see below for the taxonomy of semantic classes).
+An entity that is referred to by a **name** is represented by an abstract concept corresponding to the semantic class of the entity (e.g., “person” or “organization”; see below for the taxonomy of semantic classes), [Guidelines, Part 3-2-2-5]( https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-2-2-4-named-entities).
 The name of the entity is in a separate node, which has the abstract concept “name” and is attached to the class concept via the relation `:name`.
 Individual orthographic words of the name are listed in the name concept each in its own